The Delaware Health Information Network (DHIN)

 - Nearly 100% of Delaware’s medical providers*

-More than 14,000,000 clinical results and reports are posted on DHIN each year – and the total patient records in the system now exceed 2.2 million, featuring patient records from all 50 states.
+More than 14,000,000 clinical results and reports are posted on DHIN each year – and the total patient records in the system now number nearly three million, featuring patient records from all 50 states.

 Over the past ten years, DHIS has proven its reliability and worth to hospitals, medical professionals and patients throughout Delaware.
 DHIN securely delivers fast and accurate patient information from hospitals, laboratories, and radiology facilities directly to doctors’ offices.